vblanco20-1/vulkan-guide/docs/chapter-2/triangle_walkthrough.md

 ```

-With this, we now have loaded the entire shader file into the `buffer` std vector, and can load it onto vulkan.
+With this, we now have loaded the entire shader file into the `buffer` std vector, and can load it onto Vulkan.

 ```cpp